 In 1997, the Australian Government launched the Innovation Investment Fund (IIF) program, modelled on similar schemes in the UK and USA.
 The purpose of the program was to help develop the institutional venture capital market in Australia by providing an incentive to investors in these funds.

 Under the program, the government awarded a set number of licenses to venture capital managers, and provided them with matching capital against each dollar of private capital raised.
 The government capital contribution was structured to favour the private investors.
 This is best shown with an example.
-For instance if a fund raised $50m comprising $25m government and $25m private capital, and returned $150m (i.e. $100m in profits or a 3x return on capital), the distributions were as follows:
+If a fund raised $50m, comprising $25m government and $25m private capital, and returned $150m (i.e. $100m in profits or a 3x return on capital), the distributions were as follows:

 Round 1 of the program closed in 1998, providing $197.4m funding ($130m government, $67.4m private sector) to 5 managers.
 Four of these fund managers were new: Allen & Buckeridge, GBS Venture Partners (then Rothschild Bioscience Managers), Coates Myer and Company (later CM Capital), and Momentum Funds Management.
 One of these funds, AMWIN, was a joint venture between CHAMP, a local fund, and the US-based Walden Group.
 All of the funds were between $31-43m in size.